fernandoroa/NLPShiny_mod/README.md

 -   The module unify, which integrates inputs of submit, tag and services for the map and table outputs
 -   module form, for adding entries to mongodb in real time
+-   Third page with workflow (How to)

 ### What is missing ?

--   Third page with workflow and context (How to)
 -   rhino/box (integrate with rhino repository) \[optional (Marek)\]
 -   module wordcloud
 -   translation for classifying Africa community feedback (english)